heuristic-industries/swd-setup/README.md

 Replace `PATH_TO_BINARY` with the file path to the binary you're trying to flash.

 I'm using the `stm32f0x` target here, but you may have to change the value for other processors.

-##### Linux

-Whatever package manager you enjoy probably has a package for OpenOCD and you probably know better than I do already.
-Just install it via whatever makes you happiest, or build it from source if you're feeling spicy.

 ### Windows